05nelsonm/encoding/README.md

     padEncoded = true
 }

+// Alternatively, use the static instance with its default settings Base64.Default

 // Inherit settings from another EncoderDecoder's Config val base64UrlSafe = Base64(base64.config) {
     encodeToUrlSafe = true
     padEncoded = false
 }

+// Alternatively, use the static instance with its default settings Base64.UrlSafe
 ```

 **Encoding/Decoding Extension Functions**